bartbutenaers/node-red-contrib-http-logger/README.md

 # node-red-contrib-http-logger
 A Node Red node for logging HTTP (or HTTPS) requests and responses.

-This node is based on the [mitm](https://www.npmjs.com/package/mitm) library (Man In The Middle) for intercepting http(s) requests, which has been implemented by Andri Möll.
-So a lot of credits go Andri, who also supported me during development of this Node-RED node.
+This node is based on the [interceptors](https://www.npmjs.com/package/@mswjs/interceptors) library (Man In The Middle), a low-level HTTP/HTTPS/XHR/fetch request interception library.
+This node can intercept both http and https requests and the related responses.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):